jepler/chap/README.md

 This format is different than chap's, especially since `chap` currently only represents a single branch of conversation in one log.

 You can use the `chap import` command to import all the branches of a chatgpt-style chatlog in JSON format into a series of `chap`-style chat logs.

+## Plug-ins

+Chap supports back-end and command plug-ins.

+"Back-ends" add additional text generators.

+"Commands" add new ways to interact with text generators, session data, and so forth.

+Install a plugin with `pip install` or `pipx inject` (depending how you installed chap) and then use it as normal.

+[chap-backend-replay](https://pypi.org/project/chap-backend-replay/) is an example back-end plug-in.
+It replays answers from a previous session.

+[chap-command-explain](https://pypi.org/project/chap-command-explain/) is an example command plug-in.
+It is similar to `chap ask`.

+At this time, there is no stability guarantee for the API of commands or backends.